slapxxi/misc/vocabulary/vocabulary-tree.md

 + **obey**
   - obey
+    - disobey
+    - defy *refuse to obey*
     - obedience
   - follow
   - comply with
-    - compliance
     - in compliance with
   - adhere to *stick firmly to sth*
   - abide by *act according to*

 + **fire**
   - fire
     - catch fire
-  - incendiary [set fire to]
+  - incendiary *set fire to*
   - heat
     - haze
   - blaze
     - blazing
     - blazingly
   - flame

 + **pose**